 It’s almost like they don’t want us to know how the stock market works….

-Related Reading: Is a 401k Worth It?
+Related Reading: 8 Reasons a 401k is Not Worth It

 A Deal with the Devil